1929 Stanley Cup Final

 The 1929 Stanley Cup Final was played by the defending champion New York Rangers and the Boston Bruins.
-This was the first time in Stanley Cup Finals history that two American-based teams met in the Finals.
+This was the first time in Stanley Cup Final history that two American-based teams met in the Finals.
 Boston won the series to win its first championship.

 Paths to the Finals

 The playoffs were now between division finishers of each division, rather than a division champion from each division.
 The Boston Bruins knocked off the Montreal Canadiens, the New York Rangers beat the New York Americans, and the Toronto Maple Leafs beat the Detroit Cougars.
 The Rangers beat Toronto and then the Bruins won their first Stanley Cup defeating the Rangers.
 In the process, Boston became one of the few Cup winners in history to not lose a single game in the playoffs, and the last team until 1952 to win every playoff game they had.

+This was the third meeting between teams from Boston and New York City for a major professional sports championship.
+This previously occurred in two World Series (1912, 1916).

 Game summaries

 The Final was a best-of-three series.

 Goalie Cecil "Tiny" Thompson backstopped the Bruins to consecutive wins and posted the third Stanley Cup shutout for a rookie.
 Game two was played at Madison Square Garden.

 Thompson faced his brother Paul Thompson, a forward with the Rangers, in the Finals.
-It marked the first time a set of brothers faced each other in a goaltender-forward combination in Stanley Cup Finals history.
+It marked the first time a set of brothers faced each other in a goaltender-forward combination in Stanley Cup Final history.
 Tiny said of the matchup: "When I played goal for Boston against Paul (in) the final of 1929, he was just a rookie.
 It was really no contest."